SahilChauhanSA/image_convertor_resizer/README.md

 pip install pillow

-# you have been installed these modules before the execution
+#you have been installed these modules before the execution

-pip install tkinkter
+pip install tkinterdnd2
 pip install os